supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Standard Integrity Constraints in Relational Model.md

 ## Primary Key Integrity Constraint

-Primary key attributes must be NOT NULL and unique.
+The values in the primary key attributes must be unique and must not contain NULL.

 > [!info]
 > If there is any violation in the above Standard Integrity Constraints, then DBMS disallows the changes.